America’s Marine Highway Program

 Marine Highway Projects

-There are eight projects that were designated in 2010.
-These projects represent new or expanded Marine Highway services that have the potential to offer public benefits and long-term sustainability without long-term Federal support.
+These projects represent concepts for new services or expansion of existing Marine Highway services that have the potential to offer public benefits and long-term sustainability without long-term Federal support.
 These projects receive preferential treatment for any future federal assistance from the Department of Transportation and MARAD.
 The projects will help start new businesses or expand existing ones to move more freight or passengers along America’s coastlines and waterways.
-The services have the potential to reduce air pollution and traffic congestion along surface corridors as well as provide jobs for skilled mariners and shipbuilders.

 Marine Highway Grants